-In an exclusive invite-only virtual roundtable held on the 9th of June 2022, business leaders discussed the post-pandemic changes in marketing and how companies have leveraged small-scale events to convert leads into clients.
+In an exclusive invite-only virtual roundtable held on the 9th of June 2022, business leaders discussed the post-pandemic changes in event based marketing and how companies have leveraged small-scale events to convert leads into clients.

 - How have marketing practices changed due to the pandemic?
 What were some challenges faced?